magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 {% if docsPrefix == "pe/" %}
 <br>**Using a custom converters repository**

-You can [configure](/docs/user-guide/install/pe/how-to-change-config/){:target="_blank"} IoT Hub to use your own repository with personalized decoders for your specific devices instead of using the default converters library.

 Set new environment variables in IoT Hub configuration file to define your custom repository and branch:

 ```text